1983 Asturian regional election

-The 1983 Asturian regional election was held on Sunday, 8 May 1983, to elect the 1st General Junta of the Principality of Asturias.
+The 1983 Asturian regional election was held on 8 May 1983 to elect the 1st General Junta of the Principality of Asturias.
 All 45 seats in the General Junta were up for election.
 It was held concurrently with regional elections in twelve other autonomous communities and local elections all throughout Spain.

 The Spanish Socialist Workers' Party (PSOE) scored a landslide victory by securing a comfortable absolute majority of 26 out of 45 seats, with 52% of the vote.
 The People's Coalition, headed by the conservative People's Alliance and joined by the People's Democratic Party (PDP) and the Liberal Union (UL) became the second political force and the main opposition party in the General Junta with 14 seats and 30.2%.
 The Communist Party of Spain (PCE) obtained 5 seats and 11.1%, whereas the Democratic and Social Centre (CDS) was left as an extra-parliamentary party after failing to reach the 5% regional threshold.
 The former ruling party of Spain, the Union of the Democratic Centre (UCD), had chosen to dissolve itself in February 1983 and did not contest the election as a result.

 After the election, Socialist Pedro de Silva replaced Rafael Fernández as president of the Principality of Asturias.
 The election remains, together with 1999, the only occasion to date in which a party has obtained an absolute majority of seats on its own in an Asturian regional election.